khaledev/ADT/README.md

 > **Why do I get the message "com.android.ddmlib.SyncException: Permission denied"?**

 This is because the ADT plugin was unable to get the application installation directory on your device.
-The "run-as" command shell used to get the application path fails on some known devices such as those from Samsung.
+The "run-as" adb shell command used to get the application path fails on some known devices such as those from Samsung.
 See the related issue on the Android issue tracker at: https://code.google.com/p/android/issues/detail?id=206581.
 We suggest you to use another device to debug your application.

 > **Where do I get the download link of the latest release?**